MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-strategy/includes/5-evaluate-financial-considerations.md

 ### Reach outcomes

-In a constantly shrinking market, global reach (ability to support global customers and users) can be measured by compliance in geographies that are relevant to the business.
+In a constantly shrinking market, global reach (the ability to support global customers and users) can be measured by compliance in geographies that are relevant to the business.

 View outcomes related to [global reach](https://docs.microsoft.com/azure/cloud-adoption-framework/strategy/business-outcomes/reach-outcomes?azure-portal=true).